XsLangley/CoCoS-AAAI2022/README.md

 <p align="center"><img alt='A CoCoS exmaple' width="60%" src="assets/CoCoS_node_classification_example.png" /></p>

-This is the code repository of **AAAI 2022** paper 'CoCoS: Enhancing Semi-Supervised Learning on Graphs with Unlabeled Data via Contrastive Context Sharing'.
+This is the code repository of **AAAI 2022 Oral** paper 'CoCoS: Enhancing Semi-Supervised Learning on Graphs with Unlabeled Data via Contrastive Context Sharing'.
 CoCos is an enhancement technique for GNN-based models.
 It aims to improve GNN's representation capacity and performance when labeled nodes are scarce in a given dataset.